|50|| ||/programs/Pages/practical-nursing.aspx||Health Science Programs||Yes||Michael Johnson 2||3/23/2023 10:46 AM|

 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326

-The most recent accreditation decision made by the ACEN Board of Commissioners for the practical nursing program is Continuing Accreditation for Good Cause.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the practical nursing program is continuing accreditation.

 Licensing or certification exams are independent of graduation requirements